balkanfoss/MWLI/CONTRIBUTING.md

 __Translating the MWLI phrase:__
 - First make sure that the MWLI code is not already translated in the languange and country you want to translate it.
 - When translating the label for a bilingual country make two versions for each language ex.<!--Canadian version-English> and <!--Canadian version-French-->
+- Do not use an automatic translator ex.Google Translate for translating the phrase.
+You must speak fluently the language in which you translate the text.
 - You must translate the phrase without making any changes ex.**DO NOT** capitalise letters, add continets, change the link or spaces between words etc.

 __Adding the label on your site:__